-- the Agency's strategic position within the conceptual framework of treatment and rehabilitation - the programme management/coordination process - implementation issues - linkages to the continuum of care - service delivery issues (staffing/competencies, finance, participation of clients, support from relatives, etc)
+- the Agency's strategic position within the conceptual framework of treatment and rehabilitation - the programme management/coordination process - implementation issues - linkages to the continuum of care - service delivery issues (staffing/competencies, finance, participation of clients, support from relatives, etc.)

-There is no disputing that the Bridge Foundation Halfway House Programme is importantly positioned within the island's continuum of care and presently does and will continue to play a key role in providing a safe transitional living environment to support the clients that are in need of Halfway House accommodation.
-The literature supports this specific type of initiative as an essential ingredient in the re-integration process.
+There is also no disputing that the Hope for Today Foundation's Halfway House Programme is importantly positioned within the island's continuum of care and presently does (in a small way) and can continue to play a key role in providing a safe transitional living environment to support the clients that are in need of Halfway House accommodation.
+The literature supports this specific type of initiative as an essential ingredient in the social re-integration process.

 Sufficient evidence also exists to support the positioning of Halfway Houses in the continuum of care process.
-The Bridge Foundation (BF) assumes the third step or stage in the intervention process for a client in need of this service (stage one is identifying and accepting that problematic drug use exist - stage two is successfully completing treatment - and stage three is participating in a transitional living environment to support re-integration).
+Like the Bridge Foundation, Hope for Today can assume the third step or stage in the intervention process for a client in need of this service (stage one is identifying and accepting that problematic drug use exist - stage two is successfully completing treatment - and stage three is participating in a transitional living environment to support re-integration).
 In another context, stage one can be release from incarceration - stage two is placement and success from residential treatment - and stage three is participating in a transitional living environment to support re-integration).
 Essentially it is recognized that transitional living is a key ingredient in any successful programme that has as its objectives, reducing recidivism (criminal or drug use), promoting re-socialization and reintegration, improving prospects for employment and decreasing likelihood for homelessness.

-4 Ouestions from the Terms of Reference
+&lt;sup>3 Questions from the Terms of Reference

-The programme has an acceptable management structure in place (see appendix 1).
+The programme has a management structure in place (though weak in its provision of comprehensive management of the facility on a day-to-day basis), with only partial supervision from a "non-resident operations manager".
 There is a named Board of Directors for the Foundation that provides the strategic direction, oversight and provides for accountability.

-The programme is managed by an Operations Manager with responsibility for the overall day to day operations of both facilities, and two resident managers who provide the on-the-ground oversight for the in-house clients.
+Recommendation: The programme can benefit from a resident manager-i.e. an Operations Manager with responsibility for the overall day to day operations of both facility and who provide the on-the-ground oversight for the in-house clients and accountability to stakeholders for client's participation throughout their programme cycle.

-The programme is part government and part donor funded.
+The programme has benefited from 'one-off' government funding but is mostly donor supported.
 The main activities are:

-- Self supporting/self fulfilling environment including family support for re-integration - Provides shelter/housing for clients as they transition back to society-"clean bed and sufficient food" - Employment-on site or in the community - Finances-food vouchers, sufficient 'seed money' to maintain a bank account - A guarantee of post graduation contact-whether through opportunities to continue to participate in groups sessions or being mentors to programme inmates who have not yet graduated - Operation of a clubhouse (group meeting and mentoring activities for inmates and past graduates)
+- Self-supporting/self-fulfilling environment including family and community support for re-integration - Providing shelter/housing for clients as they transition back to society-"clean bed and food" - Employment support-help to steer clients to gainful employment in the community - Operation of a clubhouse (group meeting and mentoring activities for inmates and past graduates)